How to protect your home from flooding

 Floods can come quickly and unexpectedly, causing significant damage to property and disruption to households.

 There are many things you can do to limit both damage to your property and the risks to your family.
 If you live in an area prone to flooding, the first thing to do is to get educated about the risks and establish an emergency plan to safeguard your family and home.
 Another thing you can do is take out a home insurance policy that covers you for flood damage.

 Check for flood risk in your area

-Flooding in Australia often results1 from overflowing rivers after heavy rain or the overflowing of drains in suburban areas.
+Flooding in Australia often results from overflowing rivers after heavy rain or the overflowing of drains in suburban areas.
 If you’re unsure whether you’re living, travelling through or working in a flood-prone area, check the local council and get advice on whether your place of work or residence is in a risk area for floods.
 Ask the council about river and creek catchments or changing drainage arrangements that could affect flood risk levels in the area.

 As you review the flood risk in your area, list any useful sources of information that you come across, such as websites, radio stations, phone lines, and SMS update services.
 These will be useful when you need to check in and stay updated when a flood strikes.
 By staying informed, you’re better able to make quick decisions for your family’s safety and on evacuating or staying.